goyalvipul/plotly/README.md

      * Validates the GREEN Color Border is shown on the Test Analytics.
      * ALSO validates the GREEN Color is not shown on SMART ORCHESTRATION, to ensure that the circle is ONLY shown on the section in the VIEW

+**Issue Felt with the Cypress Application - **
+* When the Cypress tool is trying to click on the Header elements like Product, Company - they are mispositioning, giving out false failures.
+**How I handled the issue**
+* FIRST -- Added Retries - 2. which retry the test case.
+* Each test is coded as independent to each other.
+So second try passes it.
+* SECOND -- Added "center" to the click action of cypress.
+This sub-action makes sure it is clicking in the center of the element, which makes it easy to click.